-Here is some down to earth and easy to implement advice for new parents.
-Make sure you check out the newborn baby needs as well.
-Post contains affiliate links.
+Here is some down to earth and easy to implement advice for new parents that will help you feel in control and confident in your motherhood journey.

 When I became pregnant with my first child… I was so so scared.

 We had other plans for the next few years and this seemed to derail them.
 But not only that… I had no idea how to take care of a baby.
 I had not been the babysitter type.

 I was not the teenage girl whom all the neighborhood kids adored.
 In fact, I was barely ever around kids.
 I felt it was a recipe for disaster.